fingo/spata/readme.md

 * Errors caused by malformed CSV structure, reported as `StructureException`.
 They may be caused by `CSVParser`'s methods.
 * Errors caused by unexpected / incorrect data in record fields, reported as `HeaderError` or `DataError`.
-They may result from interactions with `CVSRecord`.
+They may result from interactions with `Record`.

 The two first error categories are unrecoverable and stop stream processing.
 For the `StructureException` errors we are able to precisely identify the place that caused the problem.
 See Scaladoc for `CSVException` for further information about error location.

 The last category is reported on the record level and allows for different handling policies.
-Please notice however, that if the error is not handled locally (using safe functions returning `Decoded`) and propagates through the stream, further processing of input data is stopped, like for the above error categories.
+Please notice however, that if the error is not handled locally (e.g. using safe functions returning `Decoded`) and propagates through the stream, further processing of input data is stopped, like for the above error categories.

 Errors are raised and should be handled by using the [FS2 error handling](https://fs2.io/guide.html#error-handling) mechanism.